 - ¶1.
-Being justified, then, by faith, we have peace with God through our Lord Jesus Christ, - 2. through whom also we have access by faith into this grace in which we stand, and we rejoice in our hope of the glory of God. - 3.
-Not only that, but we also boast in tribulations, seeing that tribulation produces patience, - 4. and patience, character, and character, hope. - 5.
-And hope does not make ashamed, for the love of God is poured out within our hearts by the holy Spirit which is given to us.
+Being justified, then, by faith, we have peace with God through our Lord Jesus Christ, - 2. through whom also we have access by faith into this grace in which we stand, and we boast about hope of the glory of God. - 3.
+Not only that, but we also boast in tribulations, seeing that tribulation produces patience, - 4. and patience, character, and character, hope, - 5. and hope does not make ashamed, for the love of God is poured out within our hearts by the holy Spirit which is given to us. - 6.
+For when we were yet without strength, at the appointed time, Christ died for the ungodly. - 7.
+Rarely will someone die for a righteous man, though for a good man, one might possibly bring himself to die, - 8. but God commends to us His kind of love, in that while we were yet sinners, Christ died for us. - 9.
+Much more, then, being now justified by his blood, we shall be saved from wrath through him. - 10.
+For if when we were enemies, we were reconciled to God through the death of His Son, much more, being reconciled, we shall be saved by His life.